Updated February 2018

 The Boutique Options

 Après is universal in Whistler so you can customize the experience any way you like.
 The Dubh Linn Gate offers a live music and Irish twist, the Bearfoot Bistro serves oysters and cheese fondue in the Champagne Lounge, The Araxi cocktail bar is an upscale, central spot for civilized Après (they also have some of the best espresso in town).
-New to the après scene, Bar Oso by Araxi offers a pleasant après with windows facing the stroll so you can check out the latest mountain fashions strolling by (try the Powder Day cocktail, it’s all kinds of delicious).
+Bar Oso by Araxi offers a pleasant après with windows facing the stroll so you can check out the latest mountain fashions (Insider Tip: try the Powder Day cocktail, it’s all kinds of delicious).
 There are no rules with Whistler après, so choose your own adventure.

 There’s a certain charm to a hotel lounge, a sense of style and class.
 At the base of Blackcomb, The Mallard (in the Fairmont Chateau Whistler) is well known for a sophisticated après featuring a big fireplace and some of the best mixed drinks in town.
 Down the street, Sidecut at the Four Seasons will often bring the party to their scene and get the Hairfarmers to play.
 And out at Nita Lake Lodge, Cure offers the only après in Whistler with lakeside views.